hexbatch/apple-core/v1/docs/layers/a-core-layers/users.md

 * edit group attributes (any admin)
 * view group (any member)
 * add group member (any admin)
-* create a membership offer (any admin)
 * remove group member (any admin)
 * add admin (only if group owner)
 * remove admin (only if group owner)
 * change group ownership (only if owner)

-### Membership offers

-Membership offers can be sold in the marketplace, and allow the holder to redeem this for group membership. it only works one time

-Because this is a token, it can also be a token pool, and also have bounds and expiration, and permissions (only some users can use it)

 ## User wallet

 all the tokens a user owns is in a wallet, this can be organized

+* creates wallet when user registered
 * list contents
 * organize contents

 # User environment

 creates and manages the home set.
-There is a remembered set that the api uses as the context for the user, when he makes future api calls in the layers
+There is a remembered set that the api uses as the context for the user, when he makes future api calls in the layers.

+The default user session is from the home set

 ## Working set